NgaPutunga/xiong.lei/src/README.md

 5. calculation the summatoin, percentiles for each recipient at same zipcode and calendar year.
 6. write output file a the same time

      I am very excited to take part in this challenge.
 Appreciate it.
 Thank you for your time and consideration.
-Hope to have opportunity to further discuss my qualification.
-Xiong Lei, 2/7/2018
+Hope to have the opportunity to further discuss my qualification.